 What the Bill Does

-- The legislation being considered would make sure consumers aren’t punished with multiple taxes on digital purchases.
+- This would make sure consumers aren’t punished with multiple taxes on digital purchases.
 It would prevent consumers from being double or even triple-taxed on the purchase of a song, movie or on that latest incredible app, as could be the case today.

-- The bill reinforces Congress’s important role in making tax policy for commerce that crosses state and international borders.
-That’s more important than ever with so many people making online purchases with their wireless device.
+- Even under our Federalist system, this is an issue that only Congress can rationally resolve, reinforcing Congress’s important role in establishing tax policies applicable to commerce that crosses state and international borders.
+It is more important than ever for Congress to enact this legislation now with so many people making online digital purchases with their wireless devices.

 Support for the Bill

-- These original sponsors are stepping up for consumers with a common sense solution.
-They’re supporting a bill that would get ahead of a potential tax nightmare for wireless users.
-The possibility of multiple taxation for the same purchase is very real.
-As of 2012, 13 states have expanded their sales taxes to specifically include digital goods and services in their tax base, while many more have considered similar proposals.
+- These original sponsors have remained committed to developing a common sense solution to taxes imposed on the digital economy that will provide much needed certainty for consumers, businesses and state and local governments.
+They’re supporting a bill that would get ahead of a potential tax nightmare for wireless “app” users.
+The possibility of multiple taxes being imposed on the same purchase is very real.
+As of 2015, 28 states (including DC and Puerto Rico) have expanded their sales taxes to specifically include some form of the digital economy in their tax base, while many more have considered similar proposals.

 What You Can Do